-- 11.23 In order for a mitigating circumstances claim to be accepted, the student must demonstrate, to the satisfaction of the University, that the mitigating circumstances: - i. were outside the student's control; and - ii. were unforeseen and unforeseeable; and - iii. were true; and - iv. were related directly to the timing of the assessment task(s) for which the claim is submitted (i.e. that they occurred at the same time as the due date, or during the preparation period immediately prior to the due date); and - v. either: - a) prevented the student from taking the assessment on or by the due date; or - b) would have materially impaired the student's ability to perform to their potential. - 11.24 The following are common examples of mitigating circumstances for which a claim might be accepted (this list is not exhaustive): - i.
+- 11.24 In order for a mitigating circumstances claim to be accepted, the student must demonstrate, to the satisfaction of the University, that the mitigating circumstances: - i. were outside the student's control; and - ii. were unforeseen and unforeseeable; and - iii. were true; and - iv. were related directly to the timing of the assessment component(s) for which the claim is submitted (i.e. that they occurred at the same time as the due date, or during the preparation period immediately prior to the due date); and - v. either: - a) prevented the student from taking the assessment on or by the due date; or - b) would have materially impaired the student's ability to perform to their potential. - 11.25 The following are common examples of mitigating circumstances for which a claim might be accepted (this list is not exhaustive): - i.
 Serious short-term illness (of a nature which in an employment context would lead to an absence on sick leave); - ii.
 Death of a close relative (spouse, parent, child) or partner (of a nature which in an employment context would lead to an absence on compassionate leave); - iii.
-Sudden and unexpected deterioration of a long-term condition (it is expected that students who have on-going / long-term medical conditions which cannot be effectively managed, and which are adversely impacting their ability to study, will either apply to the Disability Learning Support service for ongoing Reasonable Adjustments or, where that is not appropriate, seek to interrupt their studies until they are fit to return); - iv.
-Where a scheduled assessment or exam is held on a religious observance date (subject to the University's Faith and Spirituality team being able to confirm that the assessment coincides with a day of religious observance)10 - 11.25 The following are examples of circumstances for which a claim will not normally be accepted (this list is not exhaustive): - i.
+Sudden and unexpected deterioration of a long-term condition (it is expected that students who have on-going / long-term medical conditions which cannot be effectively managed, and which are adversely impacting their ability to study, will either apply to the Disability Learning Support service for ongoing Reasonable Adjustments or, where that is not appropriate, seek to interrupt their studies until they are fit to return);

+- iv.
+Where a scheduled assessment or exam is held on a religious observance date (subject to the University's Faith and Spirituality team being able to confirm that the assessment coincides with a day of religious observance) - 11.26 The following are examples of circumstances for which a claim will not normally be accepted (this list is not exhaustive): - i.
 Medical circumstances that occurred outside the relevant assessment period; - ii.
-Holiday/employment commitments;
+Holiday/employment commitments; - iii.
+Financial difficulties (other than where these were sudden and unexpected); - iv.
+Poor study practice; - v.
+Ignorance of assessment due dates / times; - vi.
+Poor time management.